seatable/seatable-admin-docs/docs/upgrade/upgrade_manual.md

 ## How to update SeaTable Server

 With version 4.3 we introduced a new way to install, update and maintain a SeaTable server.
 Before 4.3 you used to have one big docker-compose.yml.
-Even if it not mandatory to switch this setup, we recommend it.
-Please check out this [blog article for more details](https://seatable.io/blog/...).
+Even if it not mandatory to switch this setup, but we recommend it.
+Please check out this [article for more details](/upgrade/migrate_seatable_release/).

 To update, choose the appropriate setup of yours.